cloudfoundry-attic/cf-docs/source/docs/using/services/tunnelling-with-services.html.md

 Press Ctrl-C to exit...
 </pre>

-This allows the use of a native client to connect to the service.
-Note that in this instance, for MySQL, the connection is available on port 10000 not 3306.
+This allows a native client to connect to the service.
+Note that in this instance, for MySQL, the connection is available on port 10000, not 3306.